-A: A SIM card with an active data plan from a GPRS network.
+A: A SIM card with an active data plan from a GPRS network, and SMS functions enabled.

 A: Our watch can log onto the Global Positioning System for free, but in order to send this information to the parent's cell phone, data usage is required.

-A: Battery life is dependent on usage, but rest assured that even with heavy usage, our battery will last the entire day.
-And while its very possible that our battery could last 2-3 days, we strongly recommend charging it nightly, just to make sure.
+A: Although battery life is dependent on usage, rest assured that even with heavy usage, our batteries will last the entire day.
+And while its possible that our battery could last 2-3 days, we strongly recommend charging it nightly, just to make sure.

 A: Yes.
-Although our trackers require a SIM card with a provider offering a GPRS network, they operate independently from the parent's phone.
-So parents can have any service provider and interact with our GPS devices.
+Although you cannot insert a SIM card from AT&T directly into our trackers, our devices operate independently from the parent's phone.
+So the parent's mobile phone provider can be AT&T (or anyone else) and they can still interact with our GPS devices.

 A: No. At the moment our app is supported by the Android and iOS operating systems.